Skip to content

 Electoral Area B director Mark Gisborne said according to a staff report, it looks like 14.5 per cent of the volume of recyclables collected at the Town Centre recycling depot is ICI.

-The staff report stated this translates to approximately 50 tonnes of recyclable materials per year that will enter the waste stream if an ICI recycling program is not put in place.
-The staff report indicated that for many years, Recycle BC permitted the qRD to include ICI recycling in the packaging and paper products program.
-However, Recycle BC has been terminating the option to collect ICI materials, and qRD staff were recently informed the local ICI option is ending July 31 the report stated, meaning the 50 tonnes of ICI would go into landfill.
+The staff report stated that this translates to approximately 50 tonnes of recyclable materials per year which will enter the waste stream if an ICI recycling program is not put in place.
+The staff report indicated that for many years, Recycle BC permitted qRD to include ICI recycling in the packaging and paper products program.
+However, Recycle BC has been terminating the option to collect ICI materials, and qRD staff were recently informed the local ICI option is ending July 31, the report stated, meaning the 50 tonnes of ICI would go into landfill.

 Gisborne asked if the regional district starts taking the ICI into the waste stream, would the landfill in Washington State take that material?